v-finance/camelot/doc/sphinx/source/doc/views.rst

 Traditionally, in database land, **views** are queries defined at the database level that act like read-only tables.
-They allow reuse of common queries accross an application, and are very suitable for reporting.
+They allow reuse of common queries across an application, and are very suitable for reporting.

 Using **SQLAlchemy** this traditional approach can be used, but a more dynamic approach is possible as well.
 We can map arbitrary queries to an object,